 The skies are blazing with astronomical events and supermoons this year!
-We're in for a treat: the Lyrids Meteor Shower is happening from 22 - 23 April 2025!
+Catch the peak of the Lyrids Meteor Shower from 22 - 23 April 2026.
 Here are the perfect viewing tips and more about upcoming astronomical events.

 Who can resist the allure of a supermoon?
 The Moon, Earth’s best celestial bestie, sure knows how to steal the spotlight and leave us all starry-eyed.
 Our fascination with this luminous neighbour has been around for ages — its magic so enchanted ancient cultures that they wove it into their folklore.
 But it’s not just the moon wowing us lately.
 From meteors to comets and planets, the cosmos has been putting on a show, and we’re here for all the cosmic magic!

-And guess what?
-You and the little ones are in for a cosmic treat in Singapore in 2025!
+Guess what?
+You and the little ones are in for a cosmic treat in Singapore in 2026 – here’s the latest space sighting to put on your calendar!

 The Lyrids Meteor Shower is one of the oldest known meteor showers (sightings date back to 687 BC in China!) and it’s set to occur once again.
 The Lyrids light up the night sky every year as Earth runs into the meteor debris trail on the third week of every April.